 MAKE SURE IT’S INSURED

 If you have home insurance, your bicycle is covered under your contents insurance—though there can be limits on your coverage depending on the type of loss and the specifics of your insurance policy.
-AMA’s most popular Excel policy, for example, covers up to $2,000 per bicycle in the event of a theft (and the full value of your bike in the case of a fire).
 Of course, your policy’s deductible still applies, so if your bike is stolen, you’ll need to consider whether its replacement value is greater than the deductible (and therefore worth claiming).

 MORE TO READ